Top 5 Reasons to Register

-- Outstanding networking opportunities – meet with other teachers and learn how they’re tackling the challenges of economic and financial literacy education to K–12 students.
+- Outstanding networking opportunities – meet with other teachers and learn how they’re tackling the challenges of economics and financial literacy education for K–12 students.

-- CEE sessions and workshops (more than 125 to choose from!) provide actionable tactics that will help you drive financial literacy in the classroom including:
+- Conference sessions and workshops (more than 100 to choose from) provide actionable tactics that will help drive financial literacy in the classroom including:

-- Gain valuable perspective from our impressive roster of speakers including:
+- Gain valuable perspective from our impressive roster of guest speakers including:

 - Get certificates of completion that may be applied toward CEU requirements.

 - Affordable registration fee includes all conference sessions, the Friday evening Reception, the Awards Dinner, the Teachers’ Breakfast, and the Teachers’ Recognition Luncheon.